serengil/tensorflow-101/README.md

 Convolutional neural networks are close to human brain.
 People look for some patterns in classifying objects.
 For example, mouth, nose and ear shape of a cat is enough to classify a cat.
 We don't look at all pixels, just focus on some area.
 Herein, CNN applies some filters to detect these kind of shapes.
 They perform better than conventional neural networks.
 Herein, we got almost 2% accuracy than fully connected neural networks.

 # Curriculum

+The following curriculum includes the source codes and notebooks captured in **[TensorFlow 101: Introduction to Deep Learning](https://www.udemy.com/tensorflow-101-introduction-to-deep-learning/?couponCode=TF101-BLOG-201710)** online course published on Udemy.

 ## Section 1 - Installing TensorFlow